ireade/caniuse-embed/PRIVACY.md

 **11\.
 HOW CAN YOU CONTACT US ABOUT THIS NOTICE?**

-If you have questions or comments about this notice, you may email us at ire@ireaderinokun.com or by post to:
+If you have questions or comments about this notice, you may email me at ire@ireaderinokun.com

-The CanIUse Embed

-Oluwa Road

-Ikoyi, Lagos 101233

-Nigeria

 **12\.
 HOW CAN YOU REVIEW, UPDATE, OR DELETE THE DATA WE COLLECT FROM YOU?**

 Based on the applicable laws of your country, you may have the right to request access to the personal information we collect from you, change that information, or delete it.
 To request to review, update, or delete your personal information, please submit a request form by clicking [here](https://app.termly.io/notify/0aa09f96-8546-431b-974e-82fb98d5f670).

-ul { list-style-type: square; } ul > li > ul { list-style-type: circle; } ul > li > ul > li > ul { list-style-type: square; } ol li { font-family: Arial ; }

 This privacy policy was created using Termly's [Privacy Policy Generator](https://termly.io/products/privacy-policy-generator/).